October 25, 2021

 Dr. Rammohan Rao: Yes.

 Dr. Rammohan Rao: Yes, Dale.
 I mean, that’s very good news, and I was really, really happy when I saw that.
 So, there were three participants, Dale, in that group.
-One had the MoCA score of one, one had a MoCA score of seven, and the other one had a MoCA score of nine, and guess what?
-All three of them, post ReCODE, they had their values in the range of 13 to 15.
+One had a MoCA score of one, one had a MoCA score of seven, and the other one had a MoCA score of nine, and guess what?
+All three of them, post ReCODE, had their values in the range of 13 to 15.
 It was less than 19, but that was significant.

 I mean, if you were to present the data to anybody in the Alzheimer’s field, they’d say, “Oh, no. This is not good,” but they should be considering the trend from zero to one or from one to two, they jumped all the way to 13 to 14 in a matter of six to eight months.
 That in itself tells us that the program is very good.